What is SAMBA?

 - It facilitates network browsing.

 - The main feature of samba is to share the files as well as resources to the clients.
-In this the resources means the hardware like printer.
+In this, the resources mean the hardware like the printer.

 Working of SAMBA: